winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 * It's more straightforward to clean up / spin down your application -- all of the resources you need to delete are listed in the file.

-If resources were created, updated, and deleted dynamically as part of an application's data path data path, we would lose many of these benefits.
-I’ve heard many cases where an application was designed around creating resources dynamically, and entire projects and teams had to be dedicated to garbage collecting these resources.
+When resources are created, updated, and deleted dynamically as part of an application's data path, we lose many of these benefits.
+I’ve heard of many cases where an application was designed around creating resources dynamically, and entire projects and teams had to be dedicated *just* to garbage collecting these resources.

 Applications depending on dynamic resource creation are needed in some cases of course (like applications that provision cloud resources on behalf of a user),